Hi Anne. what do you do and what brought you to Asia?

 HR teams (or People teams as some companies now call them) should be looked at as a business function, not just as an operational function.
 As such, the mission of HR becomes to improve the performance of the organization.
 HR teams should be able to commit to increase overall business performance by X percent, instead of focusing solely on improving the performance of its internal operations.

 HR leaders need to have a seat on the executive team.
 HR leaders need to facilitate the design of the organisation needed to deliver the goals (org roadmap, org structure, manpower plan).
 HR leaders need to have stronger business acumen to support the executive team in leading that organisation effectively.
 They will ensure the company mission and vision are inspiring and clearly communicated to everyone all the time.
 They will ensure the company values are authentic and widely shared throughout the organisation.
-They will ensure every business decision, every new policy or process are in sync with the values and serve the company mission and vision.
+They will ensure every business decision, every new policy or process is in sync with the values and serves the company mission and vision.
 They will ensure the leadership team delegates authority effectively to the next levels of the organisation (vs. micromanaging).
 HR leaders need to challenge the leadership team and drive those conversations.

 Is it the reason why we see roles such as “Happiness Manager” flourish now?